p-lr/TrekMe/Readme.md

 From the map configuration view, you can:

-* Change the thumbnail image
+* Change the thumbnail image,
-* Change the projection (only if you know what you're doing)
+* Change the projection (only if you know what you're doing),
-* Change the calibration points (only if you know what you're doing)
+* Change the calibration points (only if you know what you're doing),
-* Change the name
+* Change the name,
 * Save the map

 ### <a name="TOC-Import-from-archive"></a>Import from an archive